moderneinc/springboot-migration-workshop/docs/spring-boot-migrator/README.md

    ```

 5. To understand the code changes for each commit, you can use the `git show $SHA` command.
 Please note that these code
-   changes will be different than what you'd get from the other adventures in this workshop.
+   changes will be different than what you'd get from the other exercises in this workshop.
 For instance, this patch is
    not included with SBM:

    ```shell